Whitsunday Islands: Naming

+History

+The traditional owners of the area are the Ngaro people and the Gia people, whose Juru people has the only legally recognised native title in the Whitsunday Region.

+In 2009, as part of the Q150 celebrations, the Whitsunday Islands became one of the Q150 Icons of Queensland for their role as a natural attraction.

 Tourism

 The Whitsunday islands are a popular tourist destination for travellers to Queensland and the Great Barrier Reef with the area being one of the most popular yachting destinations in the Southern Hemisphere.
 The islands received about 700,000 visitors between March 2008 and March 2009.

 The Whitsunday Ngaro Sea Trail is a mix of seaways and short walks, crossing South Molle, Hook and Whitsunday islands.
 The tracks across the islands are linked by seaways suited to kayaking, sailing or powerboating.
 Camping is available at eight camping areas on the three islands.
 Several islands have large resorts, offering a wide variety of accommodation and activities.
 Chartering a yacht or bareboating is a popular way to explore the seaways, beaches and coves.

-The Ngaro Whitsundays Underwater Art Trail is a series on sculptures of Turtle, Manta ray, Maori wrasse, Coral polyp and a traditional piece named Bywa.
+The Ngaro Whitsundays Underwater Art Trail is a series of sculptures of Turtle, Manta ray, Maori wrasse, Coral polyp and a traditional piece named Bywa.
 They are located in shallow water depths accessible for snorkelling.